AbhishekPanditPro/Lamar/README.md

 2. Install expo go on your Android (preferred) or iOS phone
 3. Scan the QR code from the console to launch the app
 4. Play with the App!
+5. Note: You need to double press the camera for serching the contents in the screen.